Competitive Start Fund - All Sectors

 Assessment Part 2

-The top applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland, East Point Business Park, Dublin 3.
+The highest scoring applications will be invited to present a short investment pitch to the evaluation panel comprising external industry experts and representatives of Enterprise Ireland at the offices of Enterprise Ireland, East Point Business Park, Dublin 3.

 The evaluation panel will be asked to score the applicant's performance based on the following equally weighted criteria:

 - Business Model - explain how this company will generate revenue and scale internationally.

 - Management Team - describe how the proposed management team have the necessary skills to scale this business and clearly identify gaps and proposed actions to address them.

 - Roadmap - clearly outline the steps necessary and the resources required over the next 12 months.

 The evaluation panel will select the start-ups to go forward to Enterprise Ireland’s Investment Committee for approval.

 Please note: Enterprise Ireland reserves the right to seek additional clarification from the applicant in regard to your application.

 - Closing date for applications is Tuesday 8th October, 2019 at 3pm.